Announcing the 2023 Data Science Collaboration Challenge Winners!

 Why should I submit a lesson plan?

 All educators who submit a high quality entry will receive a small stipend.
 Runners-up will receive $1000 and the grand prize winner will receive $2000.
-In addition, the grand prize winner and runners-up will be invited to roundtable conversations with leading stakeholders in the DS4E movement and a showcase event in Summer 2023.

 Who should the lesson plan be written for?